BH-M87/cool-cli/README.md

 3. Bring in test framework.

 ## What's New?

+### v0.1.14
+Import portfinder, support find new available port if the default or custom port is occupied.

 ### v0.1.10
 Using babel-loader on js.
 In case es6 code exists in js.